mm-adt/mm-adt.github.io/index.md

 ### Cloud Computing

 Cloud computing services make software deployment and licensing easier with pre-configured images and pay-as-you-go billing.
-An mm-ADT project dedicated to packaging the mm-ADT VM and its associated technologies for use with the major cloud vendors would open mm-ADT projects to new licensing models and revenue sources.
-Most importantly, the mm-ADT cloud computing team would benefit from being at the forefront of a potentially large revenue stream.
+An mm-ADT project dedicated to packaging the mm-ADT VM and its associated technologies for use with the major cloud vendors would open mm-ADT projects to new licensing models and income streams.
+Most importantly, the mm-ADT cloud computing team would benefit from being at the forefront of a potentially large source of revenue.

 [Amazon AWS](https://aws.amazon.com): Amazon's cloud computing services.
 [Google Cloud](https://cloud.google.com/): Google's cloud computing service.